-Ñawpa Ñan (Ancient Path in Quechua).
-This cultural work began in 1993, fourteen years before Pachamama’s Path came into being, and the amazing grassroots work throughout these years still serves as the strong foundation for all the projects that have come to fruition since, such as The Kusi Kawsay Andean School, and the most recent Kusi Ñan Organic Products.
-This collaborative work was initiated by a core group of local families in Pisac, Peru, with each individual contributing years of dedicated investigation of their ancestral heritage, as well as personal experiences in surrounding highland traditional communities that practice their traditional way of life to this day.
-These individuals consciously share an interconnected and interdependent life commitment to preserve their ancestral indigenous culture.
-Communally they weave their experiential knowledge, and together practice their traditional culture and values; serving as an inspiration as a viable path.
-They help find ways to make it all possible through local and global outreach.
-This work is strongly rooted in traditional music, dance and ceremonial practices, which was activated through practicing and celebrating the Andean Calendar.
+Ñawpa Ñan means ‘Ancient Path’ in Quechua.
+This cultural work began in 1993, fourteen years before Pachamama’s Path came into being, and the amazing grassroots work throughout these years still serves as the strong foundation of our Sumak Kawsay (Good Living) philosophy, present in all the projects that have come to fruition since.
+These community members — in fact, original “teachers” so to speak – contributed years of dedicated investigation into their ancestral heritage.
+They consciously share an interconnected and interdependent life commitment to preserve their ancestral indigenous culture; serving as an inspiration for a viable path.
 As the work grew, and their own personal resources and life dedication could no longer sustain growth, they identified the need to find funding, so in 2007, fourteen years later, Pachamama’s Path was formed for this purpose.
-Today these programs are still alive with great potential for growth but need support as priority was given to the Kusi Kawsay Andean School which still absorbs most of their time, energy and resources.
+Today these programs are still alive with great potential for growth.

-All of these cultural programs and events have been and are still made possible to this day thanks to the dedication, commitment, perseverance and sacrifice of the founding families, that have never received any economic compensation for this cultural revival work.
+All of these cultural programs and events have been and are still made possible to this day thanks to the dedication, commitment, perseverance and sacrifice of the founding families that have never received any economic compensation for this cultural revival work.
 For them it is a way of life, an eternal commitment, and their life calling and vision.
-From this is born The Kusi Kawsay Andean School.

-History of activities through workshops and special events: after-school classes and workshops focused on textiles, painting, music & dance, theatre, games, arts & crafts, ceramics, medicinal herbs, nutrition, parenting skills, women empowerment, and martial arts; sauna and herbal baths; festivities and ceremonies according to the Andean calendar (Solstice, Equinox, Southern Cross sighting, etc.); intertribal gatherings; healing work; cultural outings including excursions to ancient archeological sites to celebrate and honor the function of the sundials and other astronomic accomplishments, and learn true history; oral history and storytelling; activation of ancestral agrarian practices called faena and minka, traditional communal work.
+Workshops and special events have included: textiles, painting, music & dance, theatre, games, arts & crafts, ceramics, medicinal herbs, nutrition, parenting skills, women empowerment, martial arts, sauna and herbal baths, festivities and ceremonies according to the Andean calendar (Solstice, Equinox, Southern Cross sighting, etc.), intertribal gatherings, healing work, cultural outings (excursions to ancient archeological sites to celebrate and honor the function of the sundials and other astronomic accomplishments and learn true history), oral history and storytelling, activation of ancestral agrarian practices called faena and minka, traditional communal work.

-It is through the practice of the Andean calendar that we comprehend traditional knowledge based on human integration with the natural cosmic cycles, and through that a profound understanding of life in balance.
+It is through the practice of the Andean calendar and the philosophy “Ayni” (reciprocity) that we comprehend traditional knowledge based on human integration with the natural cosmic cycles, and through that a profound understanding of life in balance.

-These celebrations, activities and events are held at cultural centers, sacred archeological sites, among various locations, and are the essence of all of our cultural revival work.
-These celebrations are interconnected and interrelated, and serve as our strong framework and rooted foundation for everything we do in our communal life.
-Intergenerational participation of adults, youth, children, and babies celebrates the essence of ancestral Andean social structures of inclusion and community.
+These celebrations, activities and events are held at cultural centers, sacred archeological sites, among various locations, and are the essence of our cultural revival work.
+Intergenerational participation celebrates the essence of ancestral Andean social structures of inclusion and community.

 Machu Qhaswa / November — December

-This is an ancestral dance that awakens primal beings to call for rain, and honors the elders as the strong ones because they posses wisdom and experience.
+This is an ancestral dance that awakens primal beings to call for rain, and honors the elders as the strong ones because they possess wisdom and experience.

 Kapac Raymi (Summer Solstice) / December 21

-Time to celebrate the sun in its most potent point.
-Receive strength from the sun.
+Time to celebrate the sun and receive its strength in its most potent point.

 Pukllay / February — March